 - OneApp Guarantee - bundled with rental application services

-Each one has different eligibility rules, different fee structures, and different community-acceptance lists.
-We start with which one will approve you, then narrow to which communities accept that one.
+Each one has different eligibility rules, different fee structures, and different community-acceptance lists across Harris County, Fort Bend County, and beyond.
+The Houston Second Chance team starts with which one will approve you, then narrows to which communities accept that one - from Energy Corridor complexes to Sugar Land townhomes.

 The two main alternatives to a guarantor are: